jacopotarantino/crowdfunding/readme.txt

 == Changelog ==

+= 0.7: X =

+* New: Funding types -- Fixed (default) or flexible funding.
+Allow a higher commission to be set on flexible funding.
+* New: Settings to specifiy the page that contains the frontend submission shortcode, as well as an FAQ page.

 = 0.6: March 18 =

 * Fix: When adding rewards via frontend, make sure blank fields are added in the correct spot.